Sitecore-Hackathon/2018-Debug-Starts-Here/README.md

 ## Use Case

 Our module was developed with the use case of an organization that is in the business of taking food orders typically via it's website (such as GrubHub or Delivery Dudes).
 This application extends that functionality, allowing for new channels to take a customers order automatically, but still bringing that transaction data back into Sitecore for personalization.
 We created custom facets that the user has filled in, from the Google Assistant.
-When a user goes onto their phone, and says `Start Sitecore Hackathon` that triggers a action within Google Assistant to trigger our application.
+When a user goes onto their phone, and says `Start Sitecore Hackathon` that triggers an action within Google Assistant to trigger our application.

-The application can use text or natural language to ask the user a series of questions.
+The application can use text or natural language to ask the user a series of questions or to simply provide guided support.
 We have also turned on the `small talk` integration, so the Google Assistant will respond to friendly conversation.
-When the user asks
+When the user asks simple questions like `how are you doing?`.

 ## Google Assistant Customizations